savonet/book/installation.md

 minute on a recent computer).

 Most of Liquidsoap's dependencies are only optionally installed by opam.
-For instance, if you want to enable ogg encoding and decoding after you've already installed Liquidsoap, you should install the `vorbis` library by executing:
+For instance, if you want to enable ogg/vorbis encoding and decoding after you've already installed Liquidsoap, you should install the `vorbis` library by executing:

 ```